 Service Focus is open to first-year students at Princeton University.
 It runs from the spring of the first year through the spring of sophomore year.

 Princeton offers many opportunities for funded service internships across the country and around the world.
-Service Focus advises first-year students on how to find an internship that aligns with their academic and personal goals, guiding them through the application process.
+Service Focus sponsors several dedicated internships in partnership with campus programs, provides advisement for first-year students on applying to and selecting an internship that aligns with their personal and academic goals, and offers opportunities to apply for supplementary funding.

 3. Mentorship from Renowned Faculty

 Service Focus facilitates close conversations and professional relationships with faculty mentors who are also passionate about service.
 Professors share insights into their own commitments and demonstrate how they connect their work in communities to their own intellectual and scholarly pursuits.